Finding a Top Financial Advisor Firm in Tampa, Florida

 Brightwater Advisory Investment Philosophy

 Brightwater operates on a core philosophy of “finding value opportunities, both relative and absolute, under all market conditions, while still embracing the simplest and basic concept of risk reduction - diversification.”
-That means your portfolio will be broadly diversified to support that statement.
+That means your portfolio will be broadly diversified.
 Your portfolio is invested based on what you state your needs are in areas such as cash flow, risk, growth and time horizon.
 The company does use model portfolios for each investment strategy.

 Your Brightwater advisor will generally allocate your assets among various mutual funds, exchange-traded funds (ETFs), individual debt and equity securities, and/or certificates of deposit depending on your stated investment goals.